TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 **Pros:**

 - It is a simple layout perfect for seeing one person/marriage direct ancestors or descendants.
-- It is pretty looking because (almost) all nodes are centered over its children.
+- It is pretty looking because (almost) all nodes are centered over their children.

 **Cons:**